-In the first animal trial, excessive salivation and a slight increase in body temperature was observed in all animals 24 hours after inoculation (see Figure 2).
-Cursory examination of the oral cavity without sedation revealed conspicuously raised skin areas on the tongue of 4 of the 6 animals.
-The following day, 48 hours after inoculation, all 6 animals were sedated for a comprehensive clinical exam.
+In the first animal experiment, excessive salivation was observed in all animals 24 h after inoculation.
+In addition, two animals exhibited an increased body temperature of more than 39.5 °C (see Figure 2).
+Cursory examination of the oral cavity without sedation revealed conspicuously raised areas on the tongue epithelium of 4 of the 6 animals.
+The following day, 48 h after inoculation, all 6 animals were sedated for a comprehensive clinical exam.
 Clearly visible lesions were found on the tongues of all animals, corresponding to the areas of injection, but also on the upper gums.
 Vesicles, some of which were still intact, were found in the interdigital spaces of all animals.
 One animal (no. 248) was euthanized immediately, while the remaining 5 cattle received anti-inflammatory analgesics and necropsy was scheduled for the next day.